-He explained the basis for his approach to treating cancer was to obtain a sample of the cancerous tissue and test a wide variety of chemo medicines against it.
-The chemo(s) that responded the best to eliminating the cancer were then to be used to battle it.
+He explained the basis for his approach to treating cancer was to obtain a sample of the cancerous tissue and test a wide variety of cancer drugs against it.
+The drug(s) that responded the best to eliminating the cancer were then to be used to battle it.

-The success lies in matching the most formidable chemo against a particular cancer tissue.
+The success lies in matching the most formidable drug against a particular cancer tissue.